Skip to Main Content

 Journal Databases

-EBSCOhost provides us with dozens of general and specialized research databases, many with peer-reviewed content.
+EBSCOhost provides us with dozens of general and specialized research databases, many with scholarly content.
 We often recommend Academic Search Complete, which covers a broad range of subjects.
 You can see our full list of EBSCO databases for those that focus on topics including science, technology, health and medicine, humanities, and business.

 ScienceDirect provides journal articles and book chapters from Elsevier publications.